ramarty/ntl-training/README.md

 Nighttime lights have become a widely used data sources, including in the social sciencies literature.
 [Henderson, Storeygard, and Weil's](https://www.aeaweb.org/articles?id=10.1257/aer.102.2.994) seminal 2012 paper illustrated the use of leveraging nighttime lights to measure economic growth.
 Their paper helped launch the use of nighttime lights in a variety of applications; a Google scholar search of ["nighttime lights economics"](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C9&q=nighttime+lights+economics&btnG=) brings over 40,000 responses.
 In addition to leverage nighttime lights as a proxy for economic activity, nighttime lights has been used for various applications such as tracking [urbanization](https://www.sciencedirect.com/science/article/abs/pii/S0034425797000461) and examining impacts of [natural disasters](https://www.sciencedirect.com/science/article/abs/pii/S0143622819308525), [conflict](https://www.mdpi.com/2072-4292/10/6/858), and [infrastructure improvements](https://documents.worldbank.org/en/publication/documents-reports/documentdetail/099332404062230683/idu073a7158605532046490b712098aed9008539).

 This course provides an overview of using nighttime lights data, with a focus for economic applications.
 It covers the different sources of nighttime lights, how to query and aggregate data, and addressing data quality with nighttime lights (eg, cloud cover).
-The course focuses on [NASA Black Marble](https://blackmarble.gsfc.nasa.gov/) data, using the [BlackMarbleR](https://worldbank.github.io/blackmarbler/) R package to query data.
+The course focuses on [NASA Black Marble](https://blackmarble.gsfc.nasa.gov/) data, using the [BlackMarbleR](https://worldbank.github.io/blackmarbler/) (for R) and [BlackMarblePy](https://github.com/worldbank/blackmarblepy) (for Python) packages for querying data.

 ## Prerequisites